Vintage Thermos Bottles: A Collector’s Guide

 Num Product Action

-1 THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Plum - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Plum - Vacuum Insulated Water Bottle with Lid on Amazon
+1 THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Matte Stainless Steel - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Matte Stainless Steel - Vacuum Insulated Water Bottle with Lid on Amazon

-4 THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Melon - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Melon - Vacuum Insulated Water Bottle with Lid on Amazon
+3 THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Plum - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Plum - Vacuum Insulated Water Bottle with Lid on Amazon

-6 THERMOS Stainless King Vacuum-Insulated Compact Bottle, 16 Ounce, Matte Steel Check THERMOS Stainless King Vacuum-Insulated Compact Bottle, 16 Ounce, Matte Steel on Amazon
+5 THERMOS Stainless King Vacuum-Insulated Compact Bottle, 16 Ounce, Midnight Blue Check THERMOS Stainless King Vacuum-Insulated Compact Bottle, 16 Ounce, Midnight Blue on Amazon

-8 THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Matte Stainless Steel - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES, Stainless Steel Water Bottle with Spout - 24 Ounce, Matte Stainless Steel - Vacuum Insulated Water Bottle with Lid on Amazon
+8 THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Glacier - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Glacier - Vacuum Insulated Water Bottle with Lid on Amazon

-10 THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Glacier - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Glacier - Vacuum Insulated Water Bottle with Lid on Amazon
+9 THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Granite - Vacuum Insulated Water Bottle with Lid Check THERMOS ICON SERIES Stainless Steel Water Bottle with Spout - 24 Ounce, Granite - Vacuum Insulated Water Bottle with Lid on Amazon

 The aesthetic of vintage thermoses often reflects the popular culture and design trends of their respective decades.